 Residential College Composting

 In an effort to expand composting in the residential colleges on the South 40, the Student Sustainability Board funded a compost pilot in Dardick Hall.
-Our collaboration with Washington University Green Ambassadors has allowed for compost bins to be located within rooms that have opted into the pilot program.
+Our collaboration with Washington University Green Ambassadors (WUGA) has allowed for compost bins to be located within rooms that have opted into the pilot program.
 They can then take out their waste to the trash room, just like recyclables and landfill, where custodial service takes out the compost to the large bins.
+To get a compost bin in your dorm room, fill out this form.
+If you live outside the 40, but want to explore other opportunities for home/dorm composting, check out this form for a pilot off-campus composting program.

 The Student Sustainability Board was able to help Hillel become equipped with composting.
 After working a deal with Total Organics (previously St. Louis Composting), compostables and organics can be disposed of and picked up by Total Organics in an onsite dumpster.
 In addition, SSB provided Hillel with a semester’s worth of compostable materials to make future Shabbat dinners zero waste.